 Conclusion

-After these steps, you’ll have a document with the only “Normal” style and direct formatting in use throughout.
-If you need to shift styles to direct formatting in another document, just repeat steps 2–10 above for that document.
+style, and your document will use direct formatting in use throughout.
+If you need to shift styles to direct formatting in another document, just repeat steps 2–9 above for that document.

 Tired of fighting with Word?
 Want to be done with frustrated hours fussing over how to get the formatting you need?